playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaAsync.md

 @[future-result](code/ScalaAsync.scala)

 All of Play’s asynchronous API calls give you a `Future`.
-This is the case whether you are calling an external web service using the `play.api.libs.WS` API, or using Akka to schedule asynchronous tasks or to communicate with actors using `play.api.libs.Akka`.
+This is the case whether you are calling an external web service using the `play.api.libs.WS` API, or using Pekko to schedule asynchronous tasks or to communicate with actors using `play.api.libs.Pekko`.

 Here is a simple way to execute a block of code asynchronously and to get a `Future`: